 Every Thanksgiving morning when I was a child, I’d come down stairs to see my mom making stuffing and talking with my grandmother, who was doing the exact same thing in her own kitchen, 1,200 miles away.
 The early morning chat with Grandma became as much of a Thanksgiving tradition as turkey or football, despite the fact that I never actually shared a holiday with her.

-But I’m here to tell you it doesn’t have to be that way.
 I grew up celebrating Thanksgiving with just my immediate family, far from my large extended family.
 When I got married and had kids, I smiled when Thanksgiving quickly became my immigrant husband’s favorite holidays — but except for one year we’ve never been able to share our celebrations in person with his family on the other side of the globe.

 Catch Up During Early-Morning Food Prep

 Anyone who has helped cook a Thanksgiving meal knows that the real magic of the day happens in the kitchen, not around the dining table.
 Prepping and cooking a meal with the people you love can fill your heart.

 It’s also the perfect time to catch up with far-off loved ones, without the hustle and bustle of the rest of the day.
 Now that I host Thanksgiving, I’m up early cooking, but I still make time for that early-morning phone call with my grandma: one of us in New Hampshire, one of us in Illinois, both chopping and dicing.
 These days, we also reach out to my daughters’ Australian Grandparents.
 Even though they don’t celebrate the holiday, we want them to know we’re thinking of them.

 So much of Thanksgiving tradition is wrapped up in the familiar smells and tastes.
 If you’re not able to get together with your family in person, making a well-loved dish is quite literally a taste of home.
 It’s even better if you can know that somewhere out there, the people you love are eating the same food.